Tommydemian/Tommydemian/README.md

 ### Hi there 👋

 Welcome to my portfolio!
 My name is Tomas Gil amoedo 👨‍💻 and I am a passionate front-end developer from Argentina 🚀 with over a year of experience in building high-quality web applications 💻.
-I specialize in React.js and have experience with other frameworks such as Vue.js and Angular 🎨.
+I specialize in React.js and have experience with other frameworks such as Vue.js 🎨.

 I have a strong foundation in HTML, CSS, JavaScript, and TypeScript 💡, and I am skilled in writing clean, maintainable, and scalable code.
 I have a keen eye for detail and I am committed to delivering pixel-perfect designs 🧐.